yesiamrocks/cssanimation.io/README.md

 ## Usage Examples

 After installing `cssanimation.css` add the class `.cssanimation` and the class of animation name like `.fadeIn` for fade in animation to an element.
-For list of animation class name check out the home page
+For list of animation class name [click here](cssanimation-cheatsheet.md)]

 ```html
 <h1 class="cssanimation fadeIn">Hello, World!</h1>